unfoldtoolbox/UnfoldDecode.jl/docs/src/literate/BackToBack/About_BacktoBack.md

 However, as we can see in the forth diagram, when `eye_angle` is introduced on top of the forth diagram, we find that vegetable has less effect on the results.

 In the second diagram, we can see that `continuous_random` does have no effect on the results, which is consistent with our expectation.

+#### Comparison of the results from different regression methods
+The results are somehow similiar for different regression methods, which means all can be used for BacktoBack algorithm.

+They fall into 3 categories, {Ridge, Lasso, LS}, {SVM}, and {Adaboost}.

+For the Ridge, Lasso, and LS regression, the results are almost the same and can clearly split the effect of different independent variables.
+However, these three methods share the same feature that there are peaks at certain time points, which we have no idea about it.

+For the SVM regression, the shape of the plot has two separate flattened peaks, which is the most ideal result.

+For the Adaboost regression, the result is similar to the SVM, but one problem with the result is that the value of 'continuous_random' is not 0 at the begining, which is not ideal.
+One possible reason is that the Adaboost algrithm choose random initial weight.

 ---